Azad Kashmir: Languages

 The official language of Azad Kashmir is Urdu, while English is used in higher domains.
 The majority of the population, however, are native speakers of other languages.
-The foremost among these is Pahari–Pothwari with its various dialects.
+The foremost among these is Pahari–Pothwari (a dialect of Punjabi) with its various dialects.
 There are also sizeable communities speaking Kashmiri (mostly in the north), Gujari (throughout the territory), and Dogri (in the south), as well as pockets of speakers of Kundal Shahi, Shina and Pashto.
 With the exception of Pashto and English, those languages belong to the Indo-Aryan language family.

-The dialects of the Pahari-Pothwari language complex cover most of the territory of Azad Kashmir.
-Those are also spoken across the Line of Control in the neighbouring areas of Indian Jammu and Kashmir and are closely related both to Punjabi to the south and Hinko to the northwest.
-The language variety in the southern districts of Azad Kashmir is known by a variety of names – including Mirpuri, Pothwari and Pahari – and is closely related to the Pothwari proper spoken to the east in the Pothohar region of Punjab.
+The dialects of the Pahari-Pothwari (a Punjabic dialect in of itself) language complex cover most of the territory of Azad Kashmir.
+Those are also spoken across the Line of Control in the neighbouring areas of Indian Jammu and Kashmir and are closely related both to Majhi Punjabi to the south, other Lahnda Punjabi dialects and Hindko to the northwest.
+The language variety in the southern districts of Azad Kashmir is known by a variety of names – including Mirpuri, Pothwari and Pahari – and is closely related to the Pothwari dialect proper spoken to the east in the Pothohar region of Punjab.
 The dialects of the central districts of Azad Kashmir are occasionally referred to in the literature as Chibhali or Punchi, but the speakers themselves usually call them Pahari, an ambiguous name that is also used for several unrelated languages of the lower Himalayas.
 Going north, the speech forms gradually change into Hindko.
 Today, in the Muzaffarabad District the preferred local name for the language is Hindko, although it is still apparently more closely related to the core dialects of Pahari.
 Further north in the Neelam Valley the dialect, locally also known as Parmi, can more unambiguously be subsumed under Hindko.